paulkalait/paulkalait/README.md

 ## Interests
-- 👀 I’m interested in ...data management, coding, learning new technologies, and trading.
+- 👀 I’m interested in ...web development, data administration, learning new technologies, and trading.
 - 🌱 I’m currently working as a Data Analyst